oin/obsidian-navigator/README.md

  - **Today date format**: When looking for today's date in note names, uses this date format (Moment.js)
  - **Notes with same prefix**: Settings pertaining to the _Open first/last note with same prefix_ command
  	- **Separators**: The characters used to determine the common prefix.
- 		- For instance, if ` ` (space) is in the separators, then the common prefix of `About Flowers` and `About Flexitarianism` will be `About`, so the
+ 		- For instance, if ` ` (space) is in the separators, then the common prefix of `About Flowers` and `About Flexitarianism` will be `About`
- 		- If empty, each character will be a token, so `About Flowers` and `About Flexitarianism` will have
+ 		- If empty, each character will be a token, so the common prefix of `About Flowers` and `About Flexitarianism` will be `About Fl`, which is not always what you'd want
  	- **Extend search**: When already at the first/last note with the same prefix as the current one, whether to go to the previous/next note to facilitate navigation

 ## Status